williamshammond/python-gmail-compiler/README.md

 # Gmail Email Compiler
 ### Function
-+ The main script that provides the function of this project is **emailcompiler.py**
++ The main script that provides the function of this project is **emailcompiler.py** which
 	+ must be run from a directory of a user's computer that also contains the users *credentials.json* and *token.json* file
 	(see **Set Up**)
 	+ contains a string directory which must be changed to indicate the user's desired location for the html files produced and atachments downloaded